-Computer algebra system maple will be used to produce a simple animation of Halley's comet as it traverses its 76-year orbit around the sun.
-The plan is to solve Kepler's initial value problem in order to find the value of the eccentric anomaly E(M), then divide the orbit into 76 frames and display each in succession to obtain the animation.
-Defining E by Kepler's equation $E = M + e \sin E$ is too slow for most computer equipment, therefore differential equations are used.
+The computer algebra system maple will be used to produce a simple animation of Halley's comet as it traverses its 76-year orbit around the sun.
+The idea is to solve Kepler's initial value problem in order to find the value of the eccentric anomaly E(M), then divide the orbit into 76 frames and display each in succession to obtain the animation.
+The obvious method of defining E by Kepler's equation $E = M + e \sin E$ is too slow for most machines, hence the differential equations method is used.